ts14ic/insomnia-plugin-path-parameter-tag/README.md

 # Path parameter tag Insomnia plugin

-A template tag, that can be used inside URIs to as path parameters.
+A template tag, that can be used inside URIs as path parameters.

 ![uri preview with display name](./screenshots/uri-preview-with-display-name.png)